kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2020-09-23-amazon-annual-report-financial-overview-and-analysis.md

 ![Chart of Amazon's costs and expenses breakdown (2015 to 2019)](/assets/images/amazon_costs_expenses_primary_breakdown_chart.png)

 The following chart visualizes how expenses changed across different categories.
-It shows both relative change fro left to right and absolute change from bottom to top.
+It shows both relative change from left to right and absolute change from bottom to top.

 ![Visualization of Amazon's costs and expenses changes in 2019 (scatter chart)](/assets/images/amazon_costs_expenses_change_breakdown_scatter_chart.png)